ADVISER: Theresa Cann, Undergraduate Dean's Office (undergraduate students), Michelle Mancini, Undergraduate Dean's Office (graduate students)

 On the basis of this application, you will be interviewed by the Fellowships Committee on campus in late September or early October.
 After the on-campus interview, the Committee will complete a Campus Evaluation Form, which will be submitted to the Fulbright Commission.
 You will also receive some feedback on your application and have a short time period in which to revise materials for your final application.
 The fellowships adviser will "return" your application to you so that you can make these changes.)
 The better and more polished your initial application; the likelier you are to have a strong interview, a strong Committee Evaluation, and the strongest possible final application.

-EXTERNAL APPLICATION: You should plan to complete all revisions and resubmit at least three business days before the final external deadline.
+EXTERNAL APPLICATION: You should plan to complete all revisions and resubmit on Friday, October 7 at 5pm, at least three business days before the final external deadline.

 AFTER THE APPLICATION IS SUBMITTED: At the end of January, applicants learn whether they have been recommended by the central screening committee.
 Recommended students’ applications are then sent on to individual countries, where the final decisions are made regarding awarding of grants.
 Timetables vary greatly from country to country, but may be anywhere from April to June.